zendesk/ruby-kafka/README.md

 ## Usage

 Please see the [documentation site](http://www.rubydoc.info/gems/ruby-kafka) for detailed documentation on the latest release.
+Note that the documentation on GitHub may not match the version of the library you're using – there are still being made many changes to the API.

 ### Producing Messages to Kafka